-The National Hypnotherapy Society’s voluntary register is the first and only current Hypnotherapy Organisation to be accredited by the Professional Standards Authority under its Accredited Voluntary Registers (AVR) scheme.
-The National Hypnotherapy Society is now regulated under the AVR scheme.
+The National Hypnotherapy Society holds the first and only current hypnotherapy register to be accredited by the Professional Standards Authority under its Accredited Voluntary Registers (AVR) scheme.

 The scheme was set up to provide assurance on the standards of voluntary registers, and is the best way to promote quality within the field of Hypnotherapy.

 Being accredited under the AVR scheme offers enhanced protection to anyone looking for Hypnotherapy services which includes:

 • Members of the public seeking an Accredited Therapist